jacobdeichert/wasm-astar/README.md

 ![demo gif](dist/demo.gif)

-## My Experience!
+## My Experience with WebAssembly and Rust So Far

 The last time I tried learning Rust was a few years ago.
 I've been meaning to try it out again since then, and after hearing about Rust nightly getting the wasm32-unknown-unknown target, it seemed like a great time to do so.

 But first, I had to decide what to write!
 A recent blog post ([Rocket - A Rust game running on WASM](https://aochagavia.github.io/blog/rocket---a-rust-game-running-on-wasm/)) really got me motivated to do something game dev related.
 I haven't used the canvas api in years, but I've been itching to do something with it once again.
 I figured that porting a piece of an old Unity project might be a good start, so I decided to go with an A* implementation I wrote for a maze demo.

-Now that it's complete, I'll go over some of the interesting parts from my learning process...

-> At the bottom of this post, I have several questions that I would appreciate answers to!
+Now that it's complete, I'll go over some of the interesting parts from my experience so far.
+Also, at the bottom of this post I have a few questions that I would appreciate answers to!

 ### The Good Parts

+Here's a few things that I really liked about this experience.

 #### Very Little JS!